-- The Aqua Caliente recommends hikers bring one quart of water per hour of hiking.
-This means bringing 2-3 quarts per hiker.
+- Indian Canyons recommends hikers bring one quart of water per hour of hiking.
+This means bringing 2-3 quarts per hiker (including the kids).
 If each parent carries a full water bladder in their hiking daypack, this will go a long way towards meeting this requirement.

 - There are a few sections along the Victor Trail where there are steep drop-offs.
-Hold hands with small kids during these sections.
+Hold hands when hiking with kids during these sections.

 - Watch out for the sharp needles on the thousands of cacti along the Victor Trail.
 Many are growing right next to hiking trail.

-- There are some dangerous animals who live on the Aqua Caliente Indian Reservation including bobcats, coyotes and rattlesnakes.
+- There are some dangerous animals who live around the Indian Canyons hiking trails including bobcats, coyotes and rattlesnakes.
 We didn’t see any of these animals and chances are very good you won’t either, but it’s best to keep your kids close by just in case.

-- The Aqua Caliente Indian Reservation has additional safety rules for your review.
+- The Indian Canyons have additional safety rules for hiking.